 Deep Imputation on Large-Scale Drug Discovery Data

-We demonstrate this improvement for three areas of practical application linked to distinct use cases; i) target activity data compiled from a range of drug discovery projects, ii) a high value and heterogeneous dataset covering complex absorption, distribution, metabolism and elimination properties and, iii) high throughput screening data, testing the algorithm’s limits on early-stage noisy and very sparse data.
+We demonstrate this improvement for three areas of practical application linked to distinct use cases.
+Firstly, target activity data compiled from a range of drug discovery projects.
+Secondly, a high value and heterogeneous dataset covering complex absorption, distribution, metabolism and elimination properties.
+Thirdly, high throughput screening data, testing the algorithm’s limits on early-stage noisy and very sparse data.
 Achieving median coefficients of determination, R², of 0.69, 0.36 and 0.43 respectively across these applications, the deep learning imputation method offers an unambiguous improvement over random forest QSAR methods, which achieve median R² values of 0.28, 0.19 and 0.23 respectively.
 We also demonstrate that robust estimates of the uncertainties in the predicted values correlate strongly with the accuracies in prediction, enabling greater confidence in decision-making based on the imputed values.

 Download the preprint via the button below or find the final publication on the journal webpage.